...

 Divorce can be emotionally draining, often leading to a diminished capacity for cooperation.
 However, it’s essential not to stop listening to your family’s concerns and thoughts, especially those of your children.
 In times of stress or trauma, adults can become somewhat oblivious to their children’s needs.
 By keeping your ears and eyes open and gathering as much information as possible, you can make more informed decisions rather than relying solely on your own perceptions.

 Maintaining open lines of communication with your children throughout the divorce process is vital for their emotional well-being.
-Beyond the decision to change schools, keep an ongoing dialogue with your children about their feelings, concerns, and experiences.
-Regular check-ins and opportunities for them to express themselves can help mitigate the emotional toll of divorce and the associated changes.
+In addition to the decision to change schools, it is equally important to keep an ongoing dialogue with your children about their feelings, concerns, and experiences.
+This continuous communication will help ensure they feel supported and understood during this challenging time.
+Moreover, regular check-ins and opportunities for them to express themselves can help mitigate the emotional toll of divorce and the associated changes.

 Prioritizing Your Child’s Well-being Amidst Divorce